Notes on Derived Geometric Formulations in Physics: Derived formulation of field theories

-\begin{theorem} (\cite{Lurie}) Every formal moduli problem is represented by the\textit{ Maurer-Cartan functor} $\mathcal{MC}_{\mathfrak{g}}$ of an $\mathcal{L}_{\infty}$ algebra $\mathfrak{g} $.
-More precisely, there exists an equivalence of $\infty$-categories where $ dgla_k $ and $Moduli_k$ denote $\infty$-categories of differential graded Lie algebras over $k$ and formal moduli problems over $k$ respectively with $k$ being a field of characteristic zero. \end{theorem} \textit{{The end of digression.}}
+\begin{lemma} The functor $\mathcal{MC}_{\mathcal{E}}$ is a formal moduli problem. \end{lemma} For more details on the construction of the functor $\mathcal{MC}_{\mathcal{E}}$, we refer to Section 4.1 of \cite{Cosv2}. \begin{theorem} (\cite{Lurie}, Theorem 2.0.2) Every formal moduli problem is represented by a \textit{Maurer-Cartan functor} $\mathcal{MC}_{\mathcal{E}}$ for some differential graded Lie algebra (or an $\mathcal{L}_{\infty}$ algebra) $\mathcal{E} $ up to a weak equivalence.
+More precisely, there exists an equivalence of $\infty$-categories where $ dgla_k $ and $Moduli_k$ denote $\infty$-categories of differential graded Lie algebras over $k$ and that of formal moduli problems over $k$ respectively with $k$ being a field of characteristic zero. \end{theorem}

+\begin{remark} Given a pair of dg Lie algebras $(g,d)$ and $(g',d')$, \textit{a map of dg Lie algebras} from $(g,d)$ to $(g',d')$ is a map of cochain complexes $f: (g,d) \rightarrow (g',d')$ s.t. $f([X,Y]_g)=[f(X),f(Y)]_{g'}$ for $X \in g_i$ and $Y\in g_j$.
+Also, we will say that a map of dg Lie algebras $f: (g,d) \rightarrow (g',d')$ is a \textit{quasi-isomorphism} if the underlying map of cochain complexes is a quasi-isomorphism.
+Here, it follows from Proposition 2.1.10 in \cite{Lurie} that $ dgla_k $ admits the structure of a model category with weak equivalences being quasi-isomorphisms.
+In that respect, two dg Lie algebras $\mathcal{E}$ and $\mathcal{E}'$ induce equivalent formal moduli problems only if they can be joined by a chain of quasi-isomorphisms.
+In particular, every dg Lie algebra over an algebraically closed field $k$ of characteristic zero determines a formal moduli problem.
+For more details, we refer to \cite{Lurie}. \end{remark}